tbyerly/agility2018-dhd/docs/class3/module2/lab5.rst

 - Under ""Configuration"" Select **Advanced**
 - Ensure the following are Set:
--Source Address translation to none
+- Source Address translation to none
--Uncheck Address translation
+- Uncheck Address translation
--Uncheck Port translation
+- Uncheck Port translation
--Set Transparent Next Hop to the Internal Interface Bridge Member of the VLAN.
+- Set Transparent Next Hop to the Internal Interface Bridge Member of the VLAN.

 - To figure out interface type "tmsh list net vlan" You want the next hop to be the internal interface.